dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 # Installation
 If you are new to Hackintosh, please read through the entire [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/)

+`Note` All disclaimers in the OpenCore Guide and any other guide in this post duly apply.

 ## Making the USB Installer
 *Requires 16GB+ USB 2.0 or higher*